pulumi/registry/themes/default/content/registry/packages/eks/installation-configuration.md

 * [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/): the standard Kubernetes command line interface.
 * [`helm`](https://helm.sh/docs/using_helm/): if you plan on deploying Helm charts to your cluster.

-## Getting Your AWS Credentials

-See the AWS Provider's [Installation & Configuration]({{< relref "/registry/packages/aws/installation-configuration" >}}) page for information on how to get AWS credentials.